At The Bitcoin Adviser, our mission is to get Bitcoin off exchanges and provide unmatched support...

 This paradigm shift in asset management underscores the need for a different perspective when evaluating investment strategies and fees.
 In traditional asset management, fees are a straightforward cost against returns.
 In Bitcoin investment, the implications of fees extend into the future value of the asset.
 Understanding this difference is crucial for investors navigating the evolving landscape of digital assets, particularly in making informed decisions about the long-term management of their Bitcoin holdings.

-The Real Cost of 1% Fees in the Bitcoin World
+The Real Cost of Degrading Fees in the Bitcoin World

-To truly grasp the impact of a 1% annual fee in the context of Bitcoin investment, it's instructive to look at a hypothetical scenario.
-Let's consider an investor who started the year 2020 with 100 bitcoins, valued at approximately $7,000 each, amounting to a total of $700,000.
-Assuming this investor incurs a 1% fee annually and considering a projected 20% Compound Annual Growth Rate (CAGR) for Bitcoin, we can examine the long-term implications of these fees on their holdings.
+To fully appreciate the impact of our degrading fee structure in the context of a Bitcoin investment, let's revisit a hypothetical scenario.
+Consider an investor who began the year 2020 with 100 bitcoins, each valued at approximately $7,000, totaling $700,000.
+This investor is subject to our structured fee model, beginning with a 1% annual fee, decreasing to 0.75% in the second 4-year cycle, and further reducing to 0.5% for the third cycle and beyond.
+Assuming a projected 20% Compound Annual Growth Rate (CAGR) for Bitcoin, we can evaluate the long-term implications of these decreasing fees on their holdings.

 Scepticism Around Spending Sats on Fees